Gila monster: Relationship to GLP-1 agonists

 The constituents of H. suspectum venom that have received the most attention from researchers are the bioactive peptides, including helodermin, helospectin, exendin-3, and exendin-4.
 Exendin-4, which is specific for H. suspectum, has formed the basis of a class of medications for the treatment of type 2 diabetes and obesity/metabolic syndrome, known as the GLP-1 receptor agonists.

 In 2005, the U.S. Food and Drug Administration approved the drug exenatide (marketed as Byetta) for the management of type 2 diabetes.
 It is a synthetic modification of the protein exendin-4, that was originally isolated from the Gila monster's venom.
 In a 3-year study with people with type 2 diabetes, exenatide showed healthy sustained glucose levels.
 The effectiveness is because the lizard protein is 53% identical to glucagon-like peptide-1 analog (GLP-1), a hormone released from the human digestive tract that helps to regulate insulin and glucagon.
 GLP-1 not only increases insulin secretion but increases β-cell proliferation and survival.
-Using a sophisticated injection formula with sustained release of the drug, the lizard protein remains effective much longer than the human hormone.
+Using a sophisticated injection formula with sustained release of the drug, the protein remains effective much longer than the human hormone.
 This helps diabetics keep their blood glucose levels under control for a week by a single injection.
 Exenatide also slows the emptying of the stomach and causes a decrease in appetite, contributing to weight loss.